Adafruit’s Top Ten Best Selling Products of 2022 #AdafruitTopTen

 Now we’re seeing lots of people use CircuitPython for keebs, which is awesome!
 So why not try our hands at spinning up a pro-micro-compatible RP2040 board?
 The RP2040 is plenty powerful, low-cost, and makes for an excellent keeb driver chip.

 Sparky the Blue Smoke Monster shows up whenever the magic smoke is let out of an electronic component.
 And his very favorite is whenever folks first start with electronics and robotics: wiring up a motor or solenoid or high power LED is a perfect recipe for getting that blue smoke out of an Arduino or Raspberry Pi.
 Why?
 Because these high-current devices can’t be connected directly to a GPIO pin on a microcontroller!
 They need to have a transistor / MOSFET driver, plus a kickback-protection diode that will absorb the inductive ‘kick’ caused by turning on-and-off motors and solenoids.
 Without that driver and diode – your tronix will go poof!

 This 4-wire cable is a little over 100mm / 4″ long and fitted with JST-SH female 4-pin connectors on both ends.
 Compared with the chunkier JST-PH these are 1mm pitch instead of 2mm, but still have a nice latching feel, while being easy to insert and remove.

-This cable can be used with Qwiic boards, to easily connect sensors and drivers to board with 0.1″ socket headers or to solder-less breadboards.
-Or you can always solder to the header ends directly as well.
+This cable can be used with Qwiic boards, to easily connect sensors and drivers from one board to the other.
+The cables are made symmetrically so don’t worry about which side goes where!
 When used with Qwiic the colors are: